bootphon/phonemizer/docs/source/python_examples.rst

        njobs=4)

-Exemple 2: build a lexicon with espeak
+Example 2: build a lexicon with espeak
 --------------------------------------

 The following exemple extracts a list of words present in a text,